pateluday07/graphql-springboot-demo/README.md

 # graphql-springboot-demo
 ![Header](src/main/resources/static/graphql-springboot-mysql.png)

-This project demonstrates how to integrate GraphQL with Spring-Boot.
+This project demonstrates how to integrate GraphQL and build APIs with Spring-Boot.

 ### Prerequisites
 To run the application you need: